 Lindsay Powell is no stranger to the music industry.
 In her late teens, she cut her teeth as a vocalist and keyboardist for the Chicago-based prog group Ga’an.
-When the band split after not getting signed, she started FIELDED, an electropop solo vocal project and first foray into music production.
-Lindsay released her freshman album under the moniker in 2012, and three years later launched a hybrid record/fashion label called Universally Handsome, motivated to support other femme, genre-bending artists.
+When the band split after not getting signed, she started FIELDED, an electropop solo vocal project and Lindsay's first foray into music production.
+She released her freshman album under the moniker in 2012 and three years later launched the hybrid record/fashion label Universally Handsome, motivated to support other femme, genre-bending artists.

 “I wanted to do something that empowered women, and I wanted to be in control of my own music, because it had been controlled by men since I was like 17,” Lindsay told i-D in 2018.
 “I started Universally Handsome with the intention of working with artists who are overlooked, too poppy for the weirdos and too weird for the pops.”

 On her forthcoming album (out tomorrow), Lindsay takes a backseat on production, focusing instead on her song-writing faculties.
-Created in the midst of a turbulent romance, Demisexual Lovelace offers autobiographical commentary on love, sex, and shame, functioning as a “brutally honest love letter to the person that my time in New York City has made me so far.”
+Created in the midst of a turbulent romance, Demisexual Lovelace offers autobiographical commentary on love, sex, and shame, functioning as a “brutally honest love letter to the person that my time in New York City has made me so far,” Lindsey explains.

 For her Algorhythm, Lindsay thinks back to the artists who left a lasting impression on her younger self.